-- 2. Students must complete all courses required by the university and those required for the Museum Studies or Studio Art curricula, according to specifications in the catalog operative the year the student declares the major.
-(Provisional exceptions may be made in individual cases going forward; however, students cannot use requirements in a catalog dated before the year in which they declare the major.) - 3.
-Students must maintain a minimum grade set by the university in all courses in the major (catalog). - 4.
-Students must submit a writing portfolio in accordance with university and department requirements (developed through the course of study).
-A provisional passing score for the student's WPP (Writing Proficiency Portfolio) must be completed prior to enrolling in ART 490 Senior Seminar. - 5.
-Students must have completed a substantial body of work based on their Senior Seminar Thesis prior to enrolling in ART 490 Senior Seminar.
-This body of work may be completed in their 400-level studio or in an Independent Study course. - 6.
-Students must make a public presentation in association with ART490 coursework that focuses on work done in support of their Senior Seminar Thesis that may also be accompanied by an exhibit of their artworks.
+- Students must complete all courses required by the university and those required for the Visual Arts major, according to specifications in the catalog operative the year the student declares the major.
+(Provisional exceptions may be made in individual cases going forward; however, students cannot use requirements in a catalog dated before the year in which they declare the major.) - 2.
+Students must maintain a minimum grade set by the university in all courses in the major (catalog). - 3.
+Students must successfully pass four Writing Intensive (WI) courses and submit a writing portfolio in accordance with university and / or program requirements.
+A provisional passing score for the student's WPP (Writing Proficiency Portfolio) must be completed prior to enrolling in ART 490 Senior Seminar. - 4.
+Students must have completed a substantial body of work based on their Senior Seminar Thesis prior to enrolling in ART 490-Senior Seminar.
+This body of work may be completed in their 400-level studio, ART 395 Junior Seminar and / or in an Independent Study course. - 5.
+Students must pass ART 395 Junior Seminar with a grade of B or better as a prerequisite for ART 490 Senior Seminar. - 6.
+Students must make a public presentation in association with ART 490-Senior Seminar coursework that focuses on work done in support of their Senior Seminar Thesis that may also be accompanied by an exhibit of their artworks.